ebelinski/swiftly/functions.md

 ---
 {::options parse_block_html="true" /}

-Functions are a special type of [closures](/swift-closures").
+**Functions** are a special type of [closures](/swift-closures").
 Functions are first-class types, so a function can be passed in as a parameter to another function.
 Also, a function can return another function.
+Functions that belong to a struct, class, or enum are [methods](/methods).

 * TOC
 {:toc}